-Quick Answer: Airfare: 1.25 cents each with Citi Prestige (changing to 1 cent in September 2019), other travel 1 cent per point; 1.25 cents each for travel with Citi Premier
+Quick Answer: 1.25 cents each for travel with Citi Premier; 1.25 cents each for airfare with Citi Prestige (changing to 1 cent in September 2019), other travel 1 cent per point

 The Citi ThankYou Travel Center is a simple way to redeem your points towards all sorts of free travel.
 This portal works similar to any other online travel agency you might use already such as Expedia, Priceline, and others, but allows you to complete the reservation by redeeming Citi ThankYou points.
 The portal offers redemptions for airfare, hotels, car rentals, and cruises.